talon-one/talon_one.rb/docs/ManagementApi.md

 Export loyalty cards

-Download a CSV file containing the loyalty cards from a specified loyalty program.  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).
-The CSV file contains the following columns: - `identifier`: The unique identifier of the loyalty card. - `created`: The date and time the loyalty card was created. - `status`: The status of the loyalty card. - `userpercardlimit`: The maximum number of customer profiles that can be linked to the card. - `customerprofileids`: Integration IDs of the customer profiles linked to the card. - `blockreason`: The reason for transferring and blocking the loyalty card. - `generated`: An indicator of whether the loyalty card was generated. - `batchid`: The ID of the batch the loyalty card is in.
+Download a CSV file containing the loyalty cards from a specified loyalty program.  > [!tip] If the exported CSV file is too large to view, you can > [split it into multiple files](https://www.google.com/search?q=split+CSV+into+multiple+files).
+The CSV file contains the following columns:  - `identifier`: The unique identifier of the loyalty card. - `created`: The date and time the loyalty card was created. - `status`: The status of the loyalty card. - `userpercardlimit`: The maximum number of customer profiles that can be linked to the card. - `customerprofileids`: Integration IDs of the customer profiles linked to the card. - `blockreason`: The reason for transferring and blocking the loyalty card. - `generated`: An indicator of whether the loyalty card was generated. - `batchid`: The ID of the batch the loyalty card is in. - `attributes`: The custom attributes of this loyalty card.
+Currently, this feature is only available upon request.

 ### Example